baaam24/gellrich_scripts/README.md

 Use at own risk.

-Feel free to check the **** out of them and report errors, criticism and suggestions to Tizian and Max
+Feel free to check the **** out of them and report errors, criticism and suggestions to Tizian and/or Max

 For getting the scripts to work on the different clusters please read INTRODUCTION.pdf